BlueDragonMC/Server/INTEGRATION.md

 * `username`: The username of the player.
 Updated whenever the name changes.
 * `coins`: The number of coins the player has.
 * `experience`: The amount of experience the player has.
-* `groups`: A list of group names which the player belongs to.
-(Used for permissions)
 * `punishments`: A list of punishments that the player has.
 Punishments are not removed from the list when revoked or expired.
   * `type`: A string from the following list: `BAN`, `MUTE`.
   * `id`: A UUID (represented as a string) that uniquely identifies the punishment.